Clinical Training & Education

 Under the direction of the Infection Control staff at both UC Health and the VAMC, fellows choose a problem and learn how to gather necessary information and resolve specific issues as part of a multi-disciplinary team.

 The Hamilton County TB Control Clinic is a full service TB clinic, located near UCMC.
 This clinic serves Hamilton County residents with skin tests, x-rays, prescriptions and directly observed therapy.
 A UC ID faculty member supervises infectious diseases fellows seeing patients there during three to four half day sessions, typically during their second year of fellowship.

 For fellows with particular interests, we are able to provide a wide range of additional opportunities for our fellows.
 For past fellows, for example, we have created electives in Critical Care ID and additional Transplant ID.

 - An infectious diseases clinical conference and a journal club are held weekly.

-- A weekly “Core” Course pairs didactic sessions with followup infectious diseases board review Q & A sessions.
+- A weekly “Core” Course pairs didactic sessions with board review Q & A sessions.

 - A formal research conference is held monthly.

-- Combined Infectious Diseases Rounds is a monthly clinical conference attended by University of Cincinnati and Cincinnati Children's Hospital Medical Center health professionals.
+- Combined Infectious Diseases Conference is a monthly clinical conference attended by University of Cincinnati and Cincinnati Children's Hospital Medical Center health professionals.

 - The UC Division of Infectious Diseases presents medical grand rounds at University of Cincinnati Medical Center five times a year.